vedi/cocos2dx-store/README.md

 If you're building your application for the Android platform, here are some instructions on how to integrate cocos2dx-store into your Android roject:

-1. Create an Android.mk similar to [this](https://github.com/ronmrdechai/cocos2dx-store/blob/master/proj.android/jni/Android.mk) in your project under proj.android/jni folder.

-2. Take a look at [Application.mk](https://github.com/ronmrdechai/cocos2dx-store/blob/master/proj.android/jni/Application.mk) and see how we added '-fexceptions' to 'APP_CPPFLAGS'.
-Do the same in your Application.mk.
+1. Import the cocos2dx-store library into your project's Android.mk by adding the following lines in their appropriate places.
+    ,,,
+    LOCAL_WHOLE_STATIC_LIBRARIES += cocos2dx_store_static
+    ,,,

+    ,,,
+    $(call import-module, extensions/cocos2dx-store/proj.android/jni)
+    ,,,

-3. Add the following to your classpath:
+2. Add the following to your classpath:

 - **extensions/cocos2dx-store/android.proj/src**
 - **extensions/cocos2dx-store/submodules/android-store/SoomlaAndroidStore/src**  (the android-store submodule should be there b/c your cloned cocos2dx-store with the `--recursive` flag).